STEMMechanics/NAO-Cadet/README.md

 ## Wiki

-NAO Cadet has a [wiki](https://github.com/nomadjimbob/naocadet/wiki) for more information about installing and using the software on your NAO robot.
+NAO Cadet has a [wiki](https://github.com/STEMMechanics/NAO-Cadet/wiki) for more information about installing and using the software on your NAO robot.

-If you have any questions, please email james.collins@slq.qld.gov.au.
+If you have any questions, please email james@stemmechanics.com.au.
 Please use the issue tracker for issues and not general questions.

 ## License